manish-basargekar/discover-music/README.md

 # approach:

-Stitch together apis like IP-api, openweather, spotify and unsplash using stepzen(@materializer & @sequence) to fetch relevant data
+Stitch together apis like IP-api, openweather, spotify using stepzen(@materializer & @sequence) to fetch relevant data

 ip-api to determine the user's location(approximate)